close menu

 The project was a great success as we cycled all together more than 7,600kilometers and collected over 12,000 euros for the Europa Clinics based in Brussels.
 It was great to be connected with the team and share that virtual adventure as well, especially during this weird period of lockdown and social distancing.
 On top of that, I found this challenge some sort of good mental training and positive thinking for my future outdoor adventure.
 Whenever I would feel low during an outdoor bike ride, I’ll remember this extreme challenge of having to focus only on pedaling for 24h indoor, and probably realize how lucky I would be to be cycling outside again because I am actually going somewhere.

-Since I started using atlasGO, I have a bigger motivation; knowing that every kilometer I cycle can make an impact.
-Just like these 24h cyclings were to collect funds for a Belgian hospital, biking for a cause with atlasGO helps me keep my motivation and focus up.
+Since I started using teroGO, I have a bigger motivation; knowing that every kilometer I cycle can make an impact.
+Just like these 24h cyclings were to collect funds for a Belgian hospital, biking for a cause with teroGO helps me keep my motivation and focus up.
 Every time I’m going on a new bike adventure, or training for a new competition, it is not only about achieving a goal for myself but also making a difference to this world every kilometer at a time.

 Xavier Massart

-atlasGO ambassador
+teroGO ambassador

 Instagram: @xavier massart